Project-Genoa/Project-Earth-Setup/README.md

 3. Extract *this repo's* zip file, and then double click the `install.bat` file
 4. When prompted, select the installation directory and the jackcaver API release file you downloaded
 5. The script will now install and setup Project Earth for you

+Note: You need Java 8 and .NET 5.0 installed also, this script is optimized for Windows, it has not been tested on other platforms